Plainville faces big deficit, layoffs, override

 For the local schools, it could mean a loss of a good percentage of its employees.

-At a recent school board meeting "I restated the need to reduce the district's FY 21 level services budget plan by $1.5 million due to the town's financial situation," Superintendent David Raiche said.
-"In order to do that I had identified $215,000 in non-personal cuts but would also need to reduce staffing by approximately 27 positions.
-I also indicated that, given the impact of Covid-19 on town and state revenues the possibility existed that further cuts might well be needed and another 11 to 12 positions might need to be eliminated.
+At a recent school board meeting “I restated the need to reduce the district’s FY ‘21 level services budget plan by $1.5 million due to the town’s financial situation,” Superintendent David Raiche said.
+“In order to do that I had identified $215,000 in non-personnel cuts but would also need to reduce staffing by approximately 27 positions.
+I also indicated that, given the impact of COVID-19 on town and state revenues the possibility existed that further cuts might well be needed and another 11 to 12 positions might need to be eliminated.

 “As you can imagine the shear number of personnel listed above would be catastrophic to the Plainville Public Schools,” Raiche added.
 “The reductions would occur in every area: administration, custodial, specialist teachers, social/emotional support, administrative support, student support services and both regular and special education teachers.”

-Many years layoff notices -- so-called pink slips, are sent out to employees by deadlines outlined in employee contracts to prepare for any budget scenario, but this year it appears at least some of those layoffs will be realized, officials acknowledge.
+Many years layoff notices — so-called pink slips — are sent out to employees by deadlines outlined in employee contracts to prepare for any budget scenario, but this year it appears at least some of those layoffs will be realized, officials acknowledged.

 “Are they really saying, in a state of emergency which requires social distancing, the town is going to make cuts that will require larger classes, and thus, put the kids at risk?” resident James Ferguson asked.